Things To Do in Livingston Parish

 Fishing and Hunting in a Sportsman’s Paradise

-Tee Off on the Toughest Courses in Texas
+Tee Off on the Toughest Courses in Louisiana

 Play a round of golf on a 19th century plantation and tee off on one of the top three toughest golf courses in the state.
 Greystone Golf & Country Club, near Denham Springs, features 14 lakes and three distinct areas to include towering pines, bottomland hardwoods, and open wetlands, making the course more unique than any others in the region.
 Friendly staff will welcome you and take care of things for you throughout the day.
 Get ready for state-of-the-art golf when you utilize the GPS course navigation system available to you.
 Be sure to check out the 7,000 plus yard, par-72 David Toms Signature Gold Course, located at Carter Plantation and named among the “Top 10 Courses You Can Play” by Golf Week.